Global AIDS epidemic can be controlled by 2030, U.N. says

-LONDON (Reuters) - New HIV infections and deaths from AIDS are decreasing, the United Nations said on Wednesday, making it possible to control the epidemic by 2030 and eventually end it “in every region, in every country”.
+LONDON, July 16 (Reuters) - The United Nations said on Wednesday new HIV infections and deaths from AIDS were decreasing, making it possible to control the epidemic by 2030 and eventually end it “in every region, in every country”.

 “The AIDS epidemic can be ended in every region, every country, in every location, in every population and every community,” Michel Sidibe, the director of UNAIDS, said in the report.
 “There are multiple reasons why there is hope and conviction about this goal.”